handiko/Trading-Strategy-Development-Example/README.md

 ![](./optimization-scheme.png)

 ## Walk-Forward Optimization (Periodic Re-Optimization)
-As the trading strategy presented in this article is rather simple, any characteristic change that happens in the market would likely not be factored into the strategy.
-The financial market is not static and continues to evolve.
-Therefore, if the trading strategy is set to be fixed, it could lead to the diminishing of trading performance (alpha-decay).
-One practical and easy solution to these problems is periodic re-optimization or walk-forward optimization.
+Due to the inherent simplicity of the presented trading strategy, it may not adequately adapt to evolving market conditions.
+Since financial markets are dynamic, a fixed strategy is susceptible to alpha decay, a decline in performance over time.
+A practical solution to this challenge is periodic re-optimization, commonly known as walk-forward optimization.

-Walk-forward optimization is basically running the backtesting and parameter optimization periodically after the strategy is run on the real account or real forward testing.
+Walk-forward optimization involves a cyclical process of backtesting and parameter optimization that is performed at regular intervals.
+This approach ensures the strategy remains relevant and adapts to recent market behavior.

-Example of a walk-forward optimization with a re-opt period of 6 months:
+The process can be broken down into these steps:
-1. The strategy is trained with in-sample data from 2018 to 2023.
-Test data is from 2023 to mid-2024.
-After that, the strategy is deployed in a real account for six months.
+1. Initial Deployment: The strategy is trained on an initial in-sample dataset (e.g., 2018-2023) and validated on an out-of-sample test set (e.g., 2023 to mid-2024).
+It is then deployed for a specific period, such as six months, in a live trading environment.
-2. 6 months later, the strategy is retrained with in-sample data from mid-2018 to mid-2023.
-Test data is from mid-2023 to 2025.
-After that, the strategy is redeployed in a real account for six months.
+2. Periodic Retraining: After the initial live trading period, the strategy is retrained with a new, shifted dataset.
+For example, the new in-sample data would cover mid-2018 to mid-2023, with a new test set from mid-2023 to 2025.
+The strategy is then redeployed for another six months.
-3. Again, 6 months later, the strategy is retrained with in-sample data from 2019 to 2024.
-Test data is from 2024 to mid-2025.
-And-so-on ...
+3. Continuous Cycle: This cycle of retraining and redeployment continues, with the datasets progressively shifting forward to incorporate the most recent market data.

-With this scheme, the trading strategy would capture the most recent underlying pattern that is relevant to today's market environment.
-Even though the risk of overfitting is not eliminated, with consistent periodic retraining, the strategy should remain adaptable.
+This method allows the strategy to capture the most current market patterns.
+While it doesn't eliminate the risk of overfitting, consistent periodic retraining helps the strategy remain adaptable and robust over the long term.

 ![](./re-opt-scheme.png)